theforeman/kafo/README.md

 * :modules_dir: /usr/share/foreman-installer/modules
 * :kafo_modules_dir: /usr/share/kafo/modules

 Answer file is obvious.
-Installer dir is a place where you installer is installed.
+The "installer_dir" is the place where your installer is located.
 E.g. system checks will be loaded from here (under checks subdirectory).
 You can optionally change foreman-installer modules dir using modules_dir option.

 On debian systems you may want to specify kafo modules dir independent on your installer location.
-If you specify this option kafo internal installer puppet modules will be loaded from here.
+If you specify this option kafo's internal-installer puppet-modules will be loaded from here.

 ## Order of puppet modules execution

-When you have more than one module you may end up in situation where you need specific order of execution.
+When you have more than one module you may end up in the situation where you need a specific order of execution.
 It seems as a puppet antipattern to me however there may be cases where it's needed.
 You can set order in config/kafo.yaml like this